SocolSRT/PHP-WAF/README.md

 Made by [Safeness](https://safeness.su).

 # Functions:
-- **bouncer.php:** A module for checking browser integrity and detecting suspicious requests.
-It utilizes the brlog.txt file (containing records of suspicious requests) and killlog.txt (holding information about blocked requests) from the log directory.
+- **browser.php:** A module for checking browser integrity and detecting suspicious requests.

 - **mlog.php:** A module for logging, aiding in activity monitoring and security analysis.

 - **bouncer.php:** A module for blocking requests based on logs and identifying similar suspicious requests.
+It utilizes the brlog.txt file (containing records of suspicious requests) and killlog.txt (holding information about blocked requests) from the log directory.

 - **waf.php:** The WAF module for implementing rate limiting and protecting against vulnerabilities like SQL injection and XSS attacks.
 It uses the waf.txt file to check for matches and trigger rules.